 You may have thoughts about suicide while taking an antidepressant, especially if you are younger than 24 years old.
 Tell your doctor if you have worsening depression or suicidal thoughts during the first several weeks of treatment, or whenever your dose is changed.

 Your family or other caregivers should also be alert to changes in your mood or symptoms.
 Your doctor will need to check you at regular visits for at least the first 12 weeks of treatment.

-FDA Pregnancy Category C. This medication may be harmful to an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant during treatment.
+FDA pregnancy category C. It is not known whether amoxapine will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant while using this medication.